leios/gpu-handbook/src/content/intro.md

+!!! todo
+    1. Work in a note on difference between graphics and compute APIs
+    2. Add back in "What is a language?"
 # Why Should I Care about Graphics?

 During my PhD, I got this question a lot.
-And it's a good question.
+To be honest, it's a good question.
 If you are a scientist who is used to simulating the motion of galaxies, why would you care about the latest animation from PIXAR or DreamWorks?
 Well, let's talk about that.

 As a reminder, GPU stands for Graphics Processing Unit.
-Historically, it's core purpose has been to do graphics.
+Historically, its core purpose has been to do graphics.
 Games.
 Visualizations.
 You know.